Food And Drink

 Go just around the corner on George Street and over the river footbridge for Rise Cafe Bar.
 It’s West Bay’s newest restaurant in the premises which was the Riverside for decades.
 The new owners are the couple who put “boutique” into The Bull Hotel in Bridport and founded The Stable there (see below).
 They also own Swim in Lyme Regis.
 With the new interior, outside decking and festoon lighting it definitely makes more of its unique position.
 Serving breakfast, lunch and dinner, as well as drinks and small bites.
 Lots of variety on the menu, including burgers, fish dishes and children’s meals.

-If you fancy something a bit quirky then head to West Bay’s old station platform.
-Here you can dine well and enjoy cocktails in The Station Kitchen’s waiting room or vintage railway carriage.
+If you fancy something a bit quirky and unique then head to West Bay’s old station platform.
+Here you can dine well and enjoy cocktails in The Station Kitchen’s vintage railway carriage.
+During the day the Ticket Office is serving light lunches, cakes and drinks which you can eat outside or take away to East Beach.

-Sladers Yard’s old warehouse provides an interesting backdrop for breakfast, lunch, or cake and coffee, with vegan and vegetarian wholefood options available, all made in the café.
+Sladers Yard’s old warehouse provides a gorgeous rustic backdrop for breakfast, lunch, or cake and coffee, with vegan and vegetarian wholefood options available, all made in the café.
 Follow your food with a nose around the beautiful furniture and paintings there.

 On a nice day the harbour is the perfect place to sit and eat alfresco.